Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 4. In the terminal, run `heroku_config`
 5. Paste in your API key when asked

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you, so do not share it.
-If you accidentally make it public then you can create a new one with _Regenerate API Key_.
+If you accidentally make it public, then you can create a new one with _Regenerate API Key_.

 ## Dataset Content

 - Describe your dataset.
 Choose a dataset of reasonable size to avoid exceeding the repository's maximum size and to have a shorter model training time.
-If you are doing an image recognition project, we suggest you consider using an image shape that is 100px × 100px or 50px × 50px, to ensure the model meets the performance requirement but is smaller than 100Mb for a smoother push to GitHub.
+If you are doing an image recognition project, we suggest you consider using an image shape that is 100px × 100px or 50px × 50px to ensure the model meets the performance requirement but is smaller than 100Mb for a smoother push to GitHub.
 A reasonably sized image set is ~5000 images, but you can choose ~10000 lines for numeric or textual data.

 ## Business Requirements